deanmoses/zenphoto-json-rest-api/README.md

 * `http://mysite.com/?json` get JSON about the gallery itself and the top-level albums

 ## Pagination
+By default, results are paginated in the normal Zenphoto pattern.
+Get subsequent pages of results like this:
+* `http://mysite.com/myAlbum/page/2/?json` get JSON about myAlbum and the second page of its immediate child albums
+* `http://mysite.com/page/search/train/page/2/?json` get JSON about the second page of search results about 'train'

 Use "`pagination=off`" to return the full unpaginated set of results.
-Without this parameter, it will respect Zenphoto's normal pagination.

 Albums:
 * `http://mysite.com/myAlbum/?json&pagination=off` get myAlbum and all its descendants, unpaginated